caarmen/air-quality-rss/README.md

 Set the following environment variables:
 * `POLLEN_FEED_URL`: the URL of the rss feed.
 This is used in the `<link>` and `<id>` tags of the RSS feed.
-* `POLLEN_LATITUDE`: the latitude of the location to fetch pollen data for.
-* `POLLEN_LONGITUDE`: the longitude of the location to fetch pollen data for.

 Run the project with `build/bin/pollen-rss`.